HikaruHokkyokusei/FFMPEG-Video-Streams-Manager/README.md

     <li>Remove specific subtitle and audio streams</li>
     <li>Keep specific streams only</li>
     <li>Remove specific streams</li>
-    <li>Auto: Keep only Japanese audio & English subtitle streams</li>
+    <li>Auto: Keep only Japanese audio streams (Read README.md)</li>
 </ul>

 I made this for anime, that's why there is that last option in the above list.
 It is a versatile feature and one might want to change it based on their requirements.
+This option only includes japanese audio and all other types of streams are included as it is.
+There is one more thing here though.
+If the video contains more than one video tracks, than only the first one is included and others are discarded.

 ## Input/Output File Paths